Initialize with your Stripe test API key

 FastStripe offers several advantages over the official Stripe Python SDK:

-- Self-documenting: See all available parameters with descriptions in your IDE
+- Self-documenting: See available parameters with descriptions in your IDE

-) - Consistent API: HTTP verb-based methods (
+fastcore,fastspec, andhttpx - Consistent API: Nested Stripe resources use HTTP verb methods (

 Step 1: Installation